DFPS no longer uses FAST Pass forms. They have been replaced with the Fingerprinting Instruction Sheets here.

 If you do not yet have an online account with CCL, we encourage you to Create an Online Account.
 The online account gives you access to a variety of tasks, including submitting background checks, reviewing the status of submitted background checks, and making changes to governing body information.

-Before creating an online account, it will be helpful to visit the Child-Care Provider Login page on the DFPS website and review the Registration Tutorial PDF or the Registration Tutorial PowerPoint.
-Both tutorials contain the same information - only the format is different.
+Before creating an online account, it will be helpful to visit the Child-Care Provider Login page on the DFPS website.

 - Access the Create a Child Care Licensing Account page.